Bubble Watch: Are mid-majors going to get hosed?

 Should be in

 Baylor still refuses to be typecast.
-First came the Bears' fast 6-2 start to Big 12 play.
+First came the Bears' fast 6-2 start in Big 12 play.
 Then there was the hobbled and short-handed stretch, one in which King McClure and Makai Mason both missed games and Baylor fell to 7-5 in the conference.
 After that, Scott Drew's team recovered nicely, and with Mason back in the lineup, BU won at Iowa State and secured a season sweep over the Cyclones.
-Now add still another curve to this road.
-Playing at home against a short-handed version of Texas, Drew's men recorded one of their more lifeless halves of the entire Big 12 season before rallying to win in overtime.
+Now add still another curve to this road: Playing at home against a short-handed version of Texas, Drew's men recorded one of their more lifeless halves of the entire Big 12 season before rallying to win in overtime.
 Baylor is churning toward something close to a No. 8 seed, and make no mistake, the Bears are doing so in a most mercurial fashion.
 (Updated: Feb.
 28)

 Work to do

-Despite playing without both Kerwin Roach II (suspension) and Dylan Osetkowski (illness), the Longhorns very nearly recorded their first Quad 1 win in almost a month at Baylor.
+Despite playing without both Kerwin Roach II (suspension) and Dylan Osetkowski (illness), the Longhorns nearly recorded their first Quad 1 win in almost a month at Baylor.
 As it happens, however, UT fell short 84-83 and now sits at 15-13 overall and 7-8 in Big 12 play.
 If you're thinking those numbers don't add up to a No. 10 seed in the making, keep in mind Texas has some beautiful entries on its profile from earlier in the season, up to and including its neutral-floor win over North Carolina and home victories over Purdue and Kansas.
 The suspension of Roach introduces an element of uncertainty, but this is a team that proved in Waco it can still hit 15 3s in 45 minutes and score points in bunches.
 (Updated: Feb.
 28)

 The fourth Quad 2 loss of TCU's season, in triple-overtime at West Virginia, doesn't do too much additional harm to the profile of a team that entered the contest looking like a No. 9 or 10 seed.
 Those four losses could well be balanced or at least partially offset by the Horned Frogs' two big Quad 1 wins, both of which happen to have been recorded against Iowa State.
 Which brings us to the sub-.500 question yet again: TCU looks like a group that could wrap up Big 12 play at 7-11 or so.
 Being four games under .500 used to be a no-fly zone for at-large aspirants, even with a committee that insists it doesn't look at conference records.
 People who make mock brackets, however, are taking the committee at its word in 2019.
 Anyway, Oklahoma may well be right there with the Frogs on this same under-.500 horizon.
-The committee will have probably have more than one opportunity to be taken at its word.
+The committee will probably have more than one opportunity to be taken at its word.
 (Updated: Feb.
 26)

 Not many teams through history have been 5-10 in conference play yet able to conclude that they're still in the hunt for an at-large bid.
 Then there's Oklahoma in 2019.
 The Sooners are still being shown as a No. 10 seed in mock brackets thanks to two basic factors.
 First, there was a relatively strong non-conference performance, highlighted by wins over Wofford (at home) and Florida (on a neutral floor).
 Second, membership in the Big 12 confers the privilege of knowing that many of your losses aren't "bad" losses.
 It may seem crazy at first glance, but OU is still alive.
 (Updated: Feb.
 25)

-Note: Editor's note: The NCAA tournament Bubble Watch has been updated through Thursday's games.